DoD-Platform-One/template/README.md

    # Watch deployment
    watch kubectl get hr,po -A

-   # Test deployment by opening a browser to "kiali.bigbang.dev" to get to the Kiali application deployed by Istio.
+   # Test deployment by opening a browser to "kiali.dev.bigbang.mil" to get to the Kiali application deployed by Istio.
-   # Note that the owner of "bigbang.dev" has setup the domain to point to 127.0.0.1 for this type of testing.
+   # Note that the owner of "dev.bigbang.mil" has setup the domain to point to 127.0.0.1 for this type of testing.
-   # If you are deployed on a remote host you will need to point "kiali.bigbang.dev" to your cluster master node via your /etc/hosts file
+   # If you are deployed on a remote host you will need to point "kiali.dev.bigbang.mil" to your cluster master node via your /etc/hosts file
    ```

    > If you cannot get to the main page of Kiali, it may be due to an expired certificate.
 Check the expiration of the certificate in `base/configmap.yaml`.